Usop Sontorian

 Usop Sontorian is a Malaysian animated cartoon series aired on TV1 from 1996 to 1997.
-The country's first animated series, it was created by Ujang and Kamn Ismail (1956–2019) and produced by Kharisma Pictures.
+The country's first animated series, it was created by Ujang and produced by Kharisma Pictures.
+The series was directed by Kamn Ismail, who was also the voice actor for one of the series' characters.

 Ismail was the managing director of Quest Animations until his death in 2019.
-Ujang, the creator of the Usop Sontorian characters, was forbidden to draw any cartoon characters similar in likeness to Usop Sontorian, after a failed legal battle to acquire rights to the character.
+Ujang, the series' creator, was not permitted to create any cartoon characters which have similarities to Usop Sontorian, after a failed legal battle to acquire rights to the character.
 After the series demise and Kharisma Pictures' closure in 1997, many of the production team were switched to different animation companies while others become full-time cartoonist for magazines Ujang and APO?, both under Kharisma Publications (renamed to MOY Publications).
+A feature film based on the series was originally planned in 1996 and slated for 2000 release, which eventually cancelled.

 Overview

-Usop Sontorian is created by Malaysian cartoonist, Ibrahim Anon or Ujang as he affectionately known, where the concepts, storyline and script all done by him.
+Usop Sontorian is created by Malaysian cartoonist, Ibrahim Anon or Ujang as he affectionately known, with the concepts, storyline and script all done by him.
 In an exclusive interview with New Straits Times in December 1993, Ujang describes the anticipated production as a Malaysianised version of The Simpsons, stating that: "It is basically about a Malay family and their culture".
 Together with series director Kamn Ismail, he took charge of the technical aspects.
 By March 1993, Ujang teamed up with a group of layout artists and animators to work on the series.
 Usop Sontorian was made as a comic strip within the Ujang magazine and later as a standalone magazine before its TV series was produced.
 Malaysian public broadcaster, Radio Televisyen Malaysia (RTM) acquire the broadcast rights of the series with Eurofine handling the distribution.